jqwik-team/jqwik-spring/README.md

 # jqwik-spring

-jqwik extension to support testing of Spring and Spring-Boot applications
+This project provides an extension to support testing of Spring and Spring-Boot applications with [jqwik](https://jqwik.net).